mgmarlow/knavehack/content/index.md

 ---

-## Inventory

-### Item slots
+## Equipment and item slots

 ```
 item slots = 10 + CON
 ```

+PCs have a limited number of item slots for holding weapons, armor, loot, and animal companions.
 Most items, including groups of small items that could fit in one hand, take up one slot.
 Two-handed items take two slots.
-500 coins use a full slot.
+As a baseline, 500 coins use a full slot.

-### Equipment
+When a PC takes wounds, they lose item slots equal to the number of wounds inflicted.
+If all item slots are filled with wounds, the PC is dead.

-All costs are in coins (c).
+All costs in the below item tables are in coins (c).
 10c is the wage for a day of unskilled labor.

-#### Common items
+### Common items

 | Item               | Cost   | # per item slot |
 |:-------------------|:-------|:----------------|